jluk/ACC-Documentation/README.md

 In order to receive internal access you must:

 1. Be whitelisted - this was achieved via a sign-up form on the blog announcement through January 10th, internals may email juluk@microsft.com to request further access. <br>
-2. Navigate to [aka.ms/accbeta](www.aka.ms/accbeta).
+2. Navigate to [aka.ms/accbeta] (www.aka.ms/accbeta).
 This shortlink provides full Ibiza access so it can be used as a replacement link. <br>
 3. Launch the console via the terminal icon on the top navigation pane.

+Your console is set to timeout after 10 minutes of zero output activity.
+You can reactivate your console by pressing the "Enter" key after timeout.

 ## Availability
 This free service is currently available to select Microsoft internals only.